“A koan … brings about a radical shift in experience …” ~ Henry Shukman

 ~ Henry Shukman

-Stay tuned for the concluding text of Sweet Obedience (i.e., from this point onwards) … it continues Henry’s current personal story showing the continuing, subsequent deepening of koan integration … and the continuing, ongoing value of an authentic koan teacher like John Gaynor.
+Here’s the concluding text of Sweet Obedience (i.e., from this point onwards) or part 3 … it continues Henry’s current personal story showing the continuing, subsequent deepening of koan integration … and the continuing, ongoing value of an authentic koan teacher like John Gaynor.

 All italicized text above (except for the block-quoted parts and the parts in braces) is from One Blade of Grass: finding the old road of the heart by Henry Shukman and is published here with his generous permission.

 NOTE: Image 5a is from NASA, ESA – see full credit further below.